Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.md

 ## Open-source

 This package is open-source for a reason.
-It's developed by [Stephan van Rooij](https://svrooij.io/), I'm a talented software architect, but people make mistakes.
+It's developed by [Stephan van Rooij](https://svrooij.io/), people make mistakes.
 Always check out what's doing and make sure it doesn't do anything strange with the tokens.
-And that I didn't make any rudimentary mistakes.